PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

   :param addresses: set of Addresses as returned by an :ref:`exceed function <exceedfuncs>`
   :param DynBPFFilter dynbpf: The dynamic eBPF filter to use
   :param int seconds: The number of seconds this block to expire
+  :param str msg: A message to display while inserting the block

 .. function:: newBPFFilter(maxV4, maxV6, maxQNames) -> BPFFilter